jesseharold/RPS-Multiplayer/README.md

 For homework, week 7, UCLA coding boot camp

 ## TODO:
+ * change newGame() so it doesn't reset all players, initGame() so it doesn't wipe out all players on page refresh
+ * add instructions - "enter your name to join the game"
- * Don't display move buttons until both players click on play again
+ * Don't display move buttons until both players click on play again, display waiting for (name)
- * display who's connected, # of non-players watching
+ * # of non-players watching (connected)
- * when a player disconnects, put game back into waiting for players mode
+ * when a player disconnects, notify and put game back into waiting for player 2 mode
- * allow watchers to chat, too?
- * add color and fonts
+ * inprove colors
+ * make chat submit on enter keypress
  * let player choose hand color? look at this: https://codepen.io/designerJordan/pen/qDEjr
  * (optional) integrate network with your SET game!